graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The `variables` parameter, if used, MUST be represented as a URL-encoded JSON string.

+The `operationName` parameter, if supplied and not the empty string, represents the name of the operation to be executed within the `query`.

+Setting the value of the `operationName` parameter to the empty string is equivalent to omitting the `operationName` parameter.

+Note: By the above, `operationName=null` represents an operation with the name `"null"` (such as `query null { __typename }`).
+If a literal `null` is desired, either omit {operationName} or set it to the empty string.

 ### Example

 If we wanted to execute the following GraphQL query: